FlowFuse/flowfuse/docs/install/configuration.md

 `driver.options.projectSelector` | A YAML object containing node annotations to use to filter which nodes Node-RED instances run on.
 Default: `role: projects`
 `driver.options.logPassthrough` | Prints the Node-RED logs in JSON format to stdout of the instance pods.
 This should be set with the `forge.logPassthrough=true` Helm chart value.
 Default: `false`
 `driver.options.privateCA` | The name of a ConfigMap containing a file called `certs.pem` which holds locally trusted CA cert chain.
 Default: not set
+`driver.options.customHostname.enabled` | Enables the custom hostname feature.
+Default: `false` `driver.options.customHostname.certManagerIssuer` | The name of the CertManager ClusterIssuer to provision HTTPS certificates for custom hostnames.
+Default: not set

 ## MQTT Broker configuration